ESMValGroup/ESMValCore/doc/esmvalcore/fixing_data.rst

-Typical examples of such errors are missing or wrong attributes (e.g. attribute ''units'' says 1e-9 but data are actually in 1e-6), missing or mislabeled coordinates (e.g. ''lev'' instead of ''plev'' or missing coordinate bounds like ''lat_bnds'') or problems with the actual data (e.g. the time coordinate variable or cloud liquid water only instead of sum of liquid + ice as specified).
+Typical examples of such errors are missing or wrong attributes (e.g. attribute ''units'' says 1e-9 but data are actually in 1e-6), missing or mislabeled coordinates (e.g. ''lev'' instead of ''plev'' or missing coordinate bounds like ''lat_bnds'') or problems with the actual data (e.g. cloud liquid water only instead of sum of liquid + ice as specified by the CMIP data request).

 The ESMValTool can apply on the fly fixes to data sets that have known errors that can be fixed automatically.